 This is a little collection of information about using Mac computers in NUS (and SoC).
-The Macs work pretty well here, as long as you know how to get it configured correctly.
-There are four main configurations covered here:
+Macs work pretty well here, as long as you know how to get it configured correctly.
+There are four main topic areas covered here:

 - Wireless Network

 - Network Printing (particularly for printing to SoC printers, updated to include Lion and Mountain Lion support)

 - Network Drives (NUSNET H: drive or SoC UNIX server)

 That should be pretty much the main things you’ll need to know.
 There are some additional topics covered in Part 2 so that this page will not become too cluttered.
 If you’re looking to use the Mac for programming, check out Setting Up Your Mac For Programming.

 The first thing is to get onto the network.
 Nothing works without the network.